zakirullin/cognitive-load/README.md

 Oh, wait, there's `SuperuserController` which extends `AdminController`.
 By modifying `AdminController` we can break things in the inherited class, so let's dive in `SuperuserController` first: `🤯`

 Prefer composition over inheritance.
-We won't go into the details - there are plenty of articles on the subject.
+We won't go into the details - there are [plenty of materials](https://www.youtube.com/watch?v=hxGOiiR9ZKg) on the subject.

 ## Too many small methods, classes or modules
 > **Note**